vanhoefm/modwifi/README.md

 Note that branches named `mathy-x.y.z` are custom branches, I personally use them to create backports for my _currently running_ linux kernel.
 For example, `mathy-4.7.y` can take code from linux-next, and will compile on Linux 4.7.4.
 However, it may not compile on older kernels!
 While working on backports, you may find it useful to use `rediff` from the `patchutils` package to manually change patch files.

+## Publications and Systems Using ModWifi

+Below you can find a list papers and systems that either use or build upon ModWifi.
+They are listed in chronological order.

+If you have used or extended ModWifi and would like to have your paper listed here, please open a pull request at https://github.com/vanhoefm/modwifi/pulls or send an email to mathy.vanhoef@kuleuven.be.

+* [TCCI: Taming Co-Channel Interference for Wireless LANs](http://ece.louisville.edu/hzeng/papers/Adnan20_TCCI.pdf) by Adnan Quadri, Hossein Pirayesh, Pedram Kheirkhah Sangdeh, and Huacheng Zeng.
+Published at ACM MobiHoc, 2020.
+* [Timeless Timing Attacks: Exploiting Concurrency to Leak Secrets over Remote Connections](https://www.usenix.org/conference/usenixsecurity20/presentation/van-goethem) by Tom Van Goethem, Christina Pöpper, Wouter Joosen, and Mathy Vanhoef.
+Published at USENIX Security, 2020.
+* [Protecting Wi-Fi Beacons From Outsider Forgeries](https://papers.mathyvanhoef.com/wisec2020.pdf) by Mathy Vanhoef, Prasant Adhikari, and Christina Pöpper.
+Published at WiSec, 2020.
+* [Poster Abstract: Jamming WLAN Data Frames and Acknowledgments using Commodity Hardware](https://ieeexplore.ieee.org/document/8845228) by Florian Klingler and Falko Dressler.
+Published at IEEE INFOCOM, 2019.
+* [BeaconRider: Opportunistic Sharing of Beacon Air-Time in Densely Deployed WLANs](https://ieeexplore.ieee.org/document/8888044) by Hyunjoong Lee, Jungjun Kim, Changhee Joo, and Saewoong Bahk.
+Published in the IEEE 27th International Conference on Network Protocols (ICNP), 2019.
+* [Multi-channel Man-in-the-Middle Attack Against Communication-Based Train Control Systems: Attack Implementation and Impact](https://link.springer.com/chapter/10.1007/978-981-15-2914-6_14) by Mengchao Chi, Bing Bu, Hongwei Wang, Yisheng Lv, Shengwei Yi, Xuetao Yang, and Jie Li.
+Published in the 4th International Conference on Electrical and Information Technologies for Rail Transportation (EITRT), 2019.
+* [JamCloak: Reactive Jamming Attack over Cross-Technology Communication Links](https://ieeexplore.ieee.org/document/8526802) by Gonglong Chen and Wei Dong.
+Published at the  IEEE 26th International Conference on Network Protocols, 2018.
+* [The Impact of Head of Line Blocking in Highly Dynamic WLANs](https://ieeexplore.ieee.org/document/8360078) by Florian Klingler, Falko Dressler, and Christoph Sommer.
+Published in IEEE Transactions on Vehicular Technology, 2018.
+* [Measurement on Beacon Reception Ratio under Jamming Attack in IEEE 802.11 Wireless Networks](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE07512399) by Jeongjun Kim, Hyunjoong Lee, Myung-Seop Lee, and Sewoong Park.
+Pubshid in Journal of the Korean Institute of Communication Sciences, 2018.
+* [A Systematic Study on the Impact of Noise and OFDM Interference on IEEE 802.11p](https://ieeexplore.ieee.org/document/8275633) by Bastian Bloessl, Florian Klingler, Fabian Missbrenner, and Christoph Sommer.
+Published at the IEEE Vehicular Networking Conference (VNC), 2017.
+* [Evolutionary Game Theory Perspective on Dynamic Spectrum Access Etiquette](https://ieeexplore.ieee.org/document/8014421) by Mohammad Abu Shattal, Anna Wisniewska, Ala Al-Fuqaha, Bilal Khan, and Kirk Dombrowski.
+Published in IEEE Access, 2017.
+* [Key reinstallation attacks: Forcing nonce reuse in WPA2](https://papers.mathyvanhoef.com/ccs2017.pdf) by Mathy Vanhoef and Frank Piessens.
+Published at CCS, 2017.
+* [P-TDMA-SYS: A TDMA System over Commodity 802.11 Hardware for Mobile Ad-Hoc Networks](http://www.jocm.us/uploadfile/2016/0826/20160826041445652.pdf) by Zechen Lin, Zhizhong Ding, Qingxin Hu, and Shuai Tao.
+Published in Journal of Communications, 2016.
+* [Request and conquer: Exposing cross-origin resource size](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/goethem) by Tom Van Goethem, Mathy Vanhoef, Frank Piessens, and Wouter Joosen.
+Published at USENIX Security, 2016.